kehantan/labbook/docs/protease_assay/protease_inhibition_assay.rst

 **Materials**

 * Stock Tris-HCl buffer (1M, pH 8.5)
-* Fluorogenic peptide substrate (MCA) stock solution (10 mM)
+* Fluorogenic peptide substrate (Boc-Gly-Arg-Arg-MCA) stock solution (10 mM)
 * DMSO
 * Microcentrifuge tube
 * 384 black well plate
-* Micropipette and tips
+* Distilled H2O

 **Procedure**

 *Prepare working buffer*

 #.
-Prepare 100 mM Tris-HCl working buffer from 1 M stock buffer by adding 0.5 mL of 1M Tris-HCl into 4.5 mL of distilled water.
+Prepare 100 mM Tris-HCl working buffer from 1 M stock buffer by adding 0.5 mL of 1M Tris-HCl into 4.5 mL of distilled H2O.

     * Can adjust volume according to experiment needs
+    * Tween or other surfactant might need to be added.
+Surfactant concentration usually ranging from 0.05%-0.1%.
+Since the volume is very minute, there is no need to adjust the volume to accomodate the addition of surfactant, just add surfactant (eg: Tween 20) into the final Tris-HCl and distilled H2O mixture and mix well.
+    * :code:`0.05/100*5000 μL = 2.5 μL`

 #.
 Mix well.
 Vortex if necessary.

 *Prepare fluorogenic peptide substrate stock solution*

 * Follow instruction provided by manufacturer.
 Add DMSO into the substrate and mix well.
-* Other concentrations can be prepared, but for convenient, prepare 10 mM.
+* Other concentrations can also be prepared.

 *Prepare test compound*